jrijn/FijiTools/readme.md

 ## Introduction

 FijiTools2020 is a collection of tools designed for use in ImageJ/Fiji.
 Most of them are meant to work in conjunction with a separately performed Trackmate analysis.

+## Installation

+Copy the folder "FijiTools2020" to your local copy of Fiji/ImageJ, in the folder Fiji.app/jars/Lib or Imagej.app/jars/Lib.
+The scripts TrackCropper.py, SpotCropper.py and others can then be opened in ImageJ, by drag-and-dropping them on the statusbar.
+Press "run" to let the scripts do their magic!

 ## TrackCropper